bitrise-io/devcenter/_articles/en/reviews/Sign up/Sign in/signing-up-with-email-draft.md

 * [Signing up with Bitbucket](/getting-started/signing-up/signing-up-with-bitbucket) " %}

   Please note that you must provide a strong password which fulfills the following requirements:
-  * it should have at least 12 characters
+  * It should have at least 12 characters.
-  * at least one upper case character
+  * At least one upper case character.
-  * at least one lower case character
+  * At least one lower case character.
-  * at least one number
+  * At least one number.
-  * can not contain the same character more than 3 times in a row (aaa)
+  * Cannot contain the same character more than 3 times in a row (aaa).
-  * cannot be alphabetical order or reverse order (abcd, dcba)
+  * Cannot be alphabetical order or reverse order (abcd, dcba).
-  * cannot be numerical order or reverse order (1234, 4321)
+  * Cannot be numerical order or reverse order (1234, 4321).